Historic Canterbury Moment: First Woman on St Augustine’s Chair and a Call to Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the installation rite symbolize?
+What interfaith lessons does the Canterbury installation offer?